CNN cited the American Immigration Council's recent report ...

 Immigrants, Latinos, and Asians account for growing shares of North Dakota’s population and economy.
-Immigrants (the foreign-born) make up 2.4% of the state’s population, and nearly two-fifths of them are naturalized U.S. citizens who are eligible to vote.
+Immigrants (the foreign-born) make up 2.7% of the state’s population, and a third of them are naturalized U.S. citizens who are eligible to vote.
 Immigrants not only contribute to the state’s economy as workers, but also account for millions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $694.4 million in consumer purchasing power, and the businesses they own had sales and receipts of $171.8 million and employed more than 2,100 people at last count.
-At a time when the economy is still recovering, North Dakota can ill-afford to alienate such a significant component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $984 million in consumer purchasing power, and the businesses they own had sales and receipts of $171.8 million and employed more than 2,100 people at last count.
+As the economy continues to grow, North Dakota can ill-afford to alienate a significant component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of North Dakota’s population.

-- 1.1% (or 4,384) of registered voters in North Dakota were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates.
+- 2% (or 7,805) of registered voters in North Dakota were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by the American Immigration Council.